tamtakoe/common-validators/README.md

 delete validators.minLength
 ```

 `validators.util` is uncountable field with object of utils.
+You can use them for own validators like `this.utils.toArray`.
 Common validators has following utils:

 ```
 toDateTime